-This year marks the 151st celebration of the holiday known as Juneteenth and few places will celebrate with more gusto than Galveston, Texas, where it all began.
+June 19 marks the celebration of the holiday known as Juneteenth and few places will celebrate with more gusto than Galveston, Texas, where it all began.

-The history of this celebration begins on January 1st 1863, when President Lincoln passed the Emancipation Proclamation, outlawing slavery in the United States and freeing over 500,000 enslaved African Americans.
-Sadly, the news of this monumental decision spread slowly and many people remained enslaved until the news reached them…two-and-a-half years later.
+The history of this celebration begins on January 1, 1863, when Abraham Lincoln issued the Emancipation Proclamation, outlawing slavery in the states that had seceded and immediately freeing about 50,000 enslaved African Americans.
+According to the tradition of Juneteenth, news of the proclamation didn’t reach some enslaved people in Texas for another two and a half years.

 This was partially due to intentional prevarication on the part of state governments, as well as slave-holding individuals.
 Multiple lawsuits cropped up in Texas between 1863 and 1865 that challenged the Proclamation and attempted to gain some kind of financial compensation from the government for the loss of revenue from the slave trade, even after it was made illegal.
 The situation wasn’t as clear cut as it seems: General Robert E. Lee may have surrendered, but the Army of the Trans-Mississippi and other rebels kept fighting, and many slaveowners simply refused to let their slaves free.